LiyaoTang/My-Notes/General-Tips.md

   - Limitation

-    - hard to determine lock ownership: lock acquired by manipulating use-space memory
+    - hard to determine lock ownership: lock acquired by manipulating user-space memory

   - Lock in Use Space